 Project operations would require water for the limited needs of the O&M facilities, and for solar panel washing.
 There would be no industrial wastewater stream from the Project.
 Wastewater discharge would come from the O&M facilities discharging to an on-site septic system.
 The anticipated use is expected to be less than 5,000 gallons per day for kitchen and bathroom use.
-In addition, solar modules would be washed once per year during operations.
-An estimated 2,025,000 gallons of water per year would be required for solar panel washing.
+In addition, if solar module washing is desired, the modules may be washed up to three times per year during operations, dependent upon the need.
+An estimated 2,025,000 gallons of water per year at a maximum would be required for solar panel washing across all three solar areas.